MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ### Failed to connect error

-1. Make sure that the Windows Admin Center service is running on your cluster
+1. Make sure that the Windows Admin Center service is running on your cluster.
-    1. RDP into each node of your cluster
+    1. RDP into each node of your cluster.
-    1. Open Task Manager (Ctrl+Shift+Esc) and navigate to “Services”
+    1. Open Task Manager (Ctrl+Shift+Esc) and navigate to “Services”.
     1. Make sure ServerManagementGateway / Windows Admin Center is Running.
     1. If it is not, please start the service.

-1. Check that your installation is in a good state
+1. Check that your installation is in a good state.
-    1. RDP into each node of your cluster
+    1. RDP into each node of your cluster.
     1. Open a browser and type `https://localhost:<port>` replacing `<port>` with the port on which you installed Windows Admin Center.
 Not sure what port you installed it on?
 Check out the Frequently Asked Questions below.
     1. If this doesn’t load, open Task Manager > Details and end the Sme.exe process.
 Try loading `https://localhost:<port>` on your browser again.
     1. If this still doesn’t load, there might be something wrong with your installation.
 Please go back to the Azure Portal, navigate to “Extensions”, and uninstall the Admin Center extension.
 Navigate back to “Windows Admin Center (preview)” and reinstall the extension.

-1. Check that the port is enabled for reverse proxy session
+1. Check that the port is enabled for reverse proxy session.
-    1. RDP into each node of your cluster
+    1. RDP into each node of your cluster.
     1. This should return a list of ports under the incomingconnections.ports (preview) configuration that are enabled to be connected from Azure.
 Confirm that the port on which you installed Windows Admin Center is on this list.
 For example, if Windows Admin Center was installed on port 443, the result would be:
            `Local configuration setting`
             `incomingconnections.ports (preview): 443`